-Everything to do with e-invoices in the public sector
+All about e-invoices in the public sector

 Since November 2019, federal contracting authorities have been obliged to accept electronic invoices.
-In April 2020, this obligation came into force for all public invoice recipients at state and municipal level.
+In April 2020, this obligation came into force for all public invoice recipients at the state and municipal level.
 This means that authorities, administrations and public companies can no longer refuse electronic invoices and are obliged to accept and process them.
 On November 27, 2020, the e-invoice finally became mandatory.
-From this date, authorities will only accept electronic invoices that comply with the European standard (EN 16931).
+From this date, authorities will accept only electronic invoices that comply with the European standard (EN 16931).
 In this blog post, you can find out exactly what you need to bear in mind when using e-invoices for public contracts.

-An e-invoice enables the electronic transmission, automated acceptance and further processing of invoice information.
+An e-invoice enables the electronic transmission, automated acceptance, and further processing of invoice information.
 This allows a seamless digital process from invoice creation to payment.
 In contrast to paper invoices or image files such as PDFs, e-invoices present the invoice content in a structured, machine-readable format.

 Accordingly, a PDF format is unfortunately no longer sufficient in the public sector.
-The legally stipulated format for transmitting invoices is the XRechnung, i.e. a structured data set in accordance with the requirements of the European standard EN-16931.
+The legally stipulated format for transmitting invoices is the XRechnung (i.e., a structured data set in accordance with the requirements of the European standard EN-16931).
 However, the ZUGFeRD format is also compatible with the EU specifications.

 Electronic invoice with XRechnung